 Huntley, plantation house in Virginia, United States of America

-The name Huntley comes from Huntly Castle in Scotland.
-The house served the Mason family as a country retreat and gathering place, though they maintained their primary residences elsewhere.
+The name Huntley comes from Huntly Castle in Scotland, reflecting the Mason family's Scottish roots.
+The house served as a country retreat for the family, who kept their main residences elsewhere.

-The house reopened to visitors in 2012 after extensive restoration and is listed on the National Register of Historic Places.
-Guided tours of the building and grounds are available, with walking paths throughout the property and regular programs to help visitors learn about local history.
+The house reopened to visitors after a restoration and is listed on the National Register of Historic Places.
+Guided tours of the building and grounds are available, and walking paths run throughout the property.

 The community of curious travelers